-These questions aren’t included so the provider can deny coverage or increase the premiums of those who apply for health insurance, though; they’re asked so the provider can assist—using a range of support programs--people who may answer "yes" to one or more of them.
+These questions aren’t included so the provider can deny coverage or increase the premiums of those who apply for health insurance; they’re asked so the provider can assist people who may answer "yes" to one or more of them.

-Other than that, applications tied to the federal and state exchanges focus on information that should be readily available or easily accessible, including the names, genders, dates of birth, and Social Security Numbers (or document numbers, for any eligible immigrants who need coverage) of anyone who may be named in the policy.
+Applications tied to the federal and state exchanges focus on information that should be readily available or easily accessible, including the names, genders, dates of birth, and Social Security Numbers of anyone who may be named in the policy.

 Health insurance applications also may ask you to share the following:

-As with the above, the point of these questions usually is to let you know if you qualify for any subsidies, credits, and the like, although some insurance companies will ask you to share this information (salary details, especially) for statistical purposes.
+The point of these questions is to let you know if you qualify for any subsidies, credits, and the like.
+But some insurance companies will ask you to share this information for statistical purposes.

 If you attempt to apply for health insurance after open enrollment has closed, you’ll also be asked to specify if one or more of a long list of “qualifying events” prevented you from picking a plan during that period.